 The Smith River below Martinsville Dam is different from the river above the dam.
 First and most noticeable is water temperature.
 Water temperature coming out of Philpott Dam is cold because it comes from the lower parts of the reservoir.
 As the water flows away from the dam it warms up.
 By the time it reaches Martinsville Dam about 19 miles downstream the water has warmed significantly.
 In the summer months, the water temperatures below Martinsville Dam are border-line for supporting trout in some locations.
 As the water temperature increases, the fish community shifts from trout to a warm/cool water species composition such as sucker species, chubs and minnows, rock bass and sunfish.
 The trout section below Martinsville Dam is approximately 11 miles in length, with few access points and deep pools with steep banks.
-The following chart shows the composition of fish species by the percentage of those collected in this reach from 2021.
+The following chart shows the composition of fish species by the percentage of those collected in this reach from 2022.

-Northern hogsuckers, white suckers, golden redhorse suckers, along with different minnow and chub species comprised approximately 72% of all the species collected.
-Brown trout and sunfish species made up the remaining 28% of the 2021 collections.
-Brown trout were the most abundant sport fish species collected making 25% of all collections.
-A total of 43 brown trout were collected.
-The number of brown trout decreases traveling downstream away from Martinsville Dam.
+Northern hogsuckers, white suckers, golden redhorse suckers, along with different minnow and chub species comprised approximately 78% of all the species collected.
+Brown trout, rainbow trout, largemouth bass and Roanoke bass made up the remaining 22% of the 2022 collections.
+Brown trout were the most abundant sport fish species collected.
+A total of 51 brown trout were collected.
+The abundance or number of brown trout decreases traveling downstream away from Martinsville Dam.
 The brown trout population below Martinsville Dam is fewer in number than the population above Martinsville Dam however, average size increases.
-Brown trout sizes below Martinsville Dam ranged between 6-21 inches and averaged 15 inches.
-Only 1 trout below 6 inches was collected, with all others between 11-21 inches.
-The following chart shows the size distribution of brown trout collected below Martinsville Dam in 2021.
+Brown trout sizes below Martinsville Dam ranged between 8-21 inches and averaged 15 inches.
+No brown trout less than 6 inches were collected.
+The following chart shows the size distribution of brown trout collected below Martinsville Dam in 2022.

 Very little natural reproduction of brown trout has been identified in the Smith River below Martinsville Dam.
 Most of the brown trout in this section are from above the dam, having been washed down, relocated from sites in the upper Smith River or stocked by the Department.
-In the past, the Department relocated about 3,000 brown trout from sampling sites below Philpott Dam where trout densities are high, to locations below Martinsville Dam where densities are low.
-In 2019-2021, approximately 22,000 fingerling brown trout were stocked to enhance the trout population.
+In 2022, the Department relocated about 1,377 brown trout (< 10 inches) from sampling sites below Philpott Dam where trout densities are high, to locations below Martinsville Dam where densities are low.
+Additionally, in 2022 approximately 3,900 fingerling brown trout were stocked to enhance the trout population.
 This section provides great diversity in fish species and good sizes of brown trout.
-Recently, angler are reporting catching nice size brown trout in this reach.
+Recently, anglers are reporting catching nice size brown trout in this reach.